-PART 2: WATCH ANIMATION: DIVING BOARD ANIMATION
+PART 2: WATCH ANIMATION: 'DIVING BOARD' ANIMATION

-Play the "Diving Board Animation".
+Play the 'Diving Board' Animation.

-Teacher could discuss student feelings and ideas about the animation.
-Help students identify the emotions shown by the "peep".
-What feelings are being shown by the "feel"?
-How do the emotions and feelings help shape a person's self-concept?
+Discuss with students, the feelings and ideas represented in the animation.
+Help students identify the emotions shown by the 'Peep' Kit.

+Look at Kit's 'Feels'.
+What feelings are being shown?

+How do emotions and feelings help shape a person's self-concept?

 Ask the students about a time when they felt too scared to do something.

 What emotions did they experience?
 Did the experience change them?

-PART 3: WATCH ANIMATION: UNDER A CLOUD ANIMATION
+PART 3: WATCH ANIMATION: 'UNDER A CLOUD' ANIMATION

-Play the "Under a Cloud" animation.
+Play the 'Under a Cloud' animation.
 Discuss:

-- What do you think is happening here?

-- How might the peep be feeling?

-- What do you think happens next?
-What would you say to Pan?
+- What do you think is happening in the story? - How might the 'Peep' Pan be feeling sitting alone? - What do you think happens next, as Brim sits with Pan? - What would you say to Pan, or a friend in the same situation?